orbit-mvi/orbit-mvi/README.md

 - Testable
 - Designed for, but not limited to Android

-Orbit 1 was our first attempt at this and while it worked well in general, it fell short of our expectations when it came to its flexibility and testability.
-It did not support coroutines, neither was such support easy to incorporate, as it was rigidly dependent on RxJava 2.
+Orbit 1 was our first attempt at this, and while it worked well in general, it fell short of our expectations when it came to its flexibility and testability.
+It did not support coroutines with support hard to incorporate, as it was rigidly dependent on RxJava 2.
 The users were not shielded from this either.
-As we were in the process of migrating to coroutines ourselves, this was increasing the complexity of our Middlewares beyond what we were happy with.
+As we were migrating to coroutines ourselves, this was increasing the complexity of our code.

-We thought we had taken Orbit 1 as far as we could take it.
+We thought we had taken Orbit 1 as far as we could.
 Having learned a great deal about MVI in Orbit 1, we set out to take another shot at this.
 We resolved to keep the good things of Orbit 1 and redesign it from the ground up to live up to our standards as Orbit 2.
 We think - hopefully, finally - we hit the sweet spot.

 We stand on the shoulders of giants: